-USA is fully aware of, and agrees to comply with, all NIH resource sharing policies including, but not limited to, the NIH Grants Policy Statement; the NIH Research Tools Policy (Principles and Guidelines for Recipients of NIH Research Grants and Contracts on Obtaining and Disseminating Biomedical Research NIH Organisms Biomedical Resources); and the Model for Research as set forth the NIH website (https://sharing.nih.gov/other-sharing-policies/model-organism-sharing-policy) on updated.
+USA is fully aware of, and agrees to comply with, all NIH resource sharing policies including, but not limited to, the NIH Grants Policy Statement; the NIH Research Tools Policy (Principles and Guidelines for Recipients of NIH Research Grants and Contracts on Obtaining and Disseminating Biomedical Research NIH Model Organisms Biomedical Resources); and the for Research forth (https://sharing.nih.gov/other-sharing-policies/model-organism-sharing-policy) the NIH website on updated.
 Accordingly, USA shall ensure that its agreements are consistent not only with NIH as policies, but also the Bayh-Dole Act of 1980 (35 U.S.C. §202 et.
 Seq.).